nasa-gibs/worldview/doc/configuration.md

 - Add to Layer Order
   - Add to `config/wv.json/layerOrder.json`.
 - Add layer to Image Download
-  - *Contact GIBS team to add layers to Image Download*
+  - *Worldview Snapshots Team adds layers to Image Download*
 - Add Layer descriptions/metadata, if it exists
   - Create .md file in `config/metadata`.
 The *description* (i.e. layer description/metadata) identifier has to be added to the corresponding measurement JSON file.
 - Add Data Download for product, if it exists